Gender-Based and Sexual Violence Response & Awareness

 It is never too late to report violence to the police.
 However, some evidence, particularly in cases of sexual assault, is time sensitive and as time passes it may be difficult to obtain certain pieces of information that can substantiate the investigation.
 That being said, it is absolutely okay for you to take your time to consider if reporting to the police is right for you and to do so when you are ready.

 There are three different options in reporting a sexual assault to the police:

 - You or a support person can phone the Calgary Police Service: 403-266-1234 and a Constable can come to your home.

 - Consideration: The officer will be in uniform and be driving a police car.
 For some, having a police officer come to their home is undesirable.

 - You can go into your local district office and make a report.
 Go to Calgary Police Service district offices for location and contact information.

-- With a Sexual Violence Prevention and Response team member, you can phone CPS and have a Constable come to the campus.
+- With a Community Advocate or any Student Life staff, you can phone CPS and have a Constable come to the campus.
 You can make the report in a discreet and confidential location.